An Introduction to Geometric Topology: Cells and handle decompositions

 Let $M$ and $N$ be two $n$-manifolds with boundary and $X\subset \partial M$, $Y\subset \partial N$ be two compact $(n-1)$-submanifolds with boundary.
 A diffeomorphism $\varphi\colon X\to Y$ defines a topological space

-that may be promoted to a differentiable manifold: it suffices to use a collar as in Section \ref{cut:subsection}, see Fig.~\ref{boundary_glue:fig}.
+that may be promoted to a differentiable manifold: it suffices to use a collar as in Section \ref{cut:subsection}, see Figure \ref{boundary_glue:fig}.
 The glued manifold depends (up to diffeomorphism) only on the isotopy class of $\varphi$.